pmiguelpinto90/ShiftDisplay/README.md

   `led`: is a variable of type ShiftDisplay.

   `time`: is the time in milliseconds for the value to be shown on the display;
-  optional; if not defined, the value is shown for a single iteration of each character.
+  optional; if not defined, the value is shown for a single iteration;
+  time will not be exceeded, the function returns just before it hits the mark.

 * __print()__
   * led.print(time, value)